faiyazalam/WordPress-plugin-user-login-history/README.txt

 I recommend using [POEdit](http://poedit.net/) or if you prefer to do it straight from the WordPress admin interface use [Loco Translate](https://wordpress.org/plugins/loco-translate/).
 When you’re done, send us the file(s) and I’ll add it to the official plugin.
 You can also translate the plugin [Online](https://translate.wordpress.org/projects/wp-plugins/user-login-history).

+= How to use the plugin? =

+1. To see all the tracked records in admin, click on the plugin menu shown in the left sidebar.

+1. To see all the tracked records of current logged in users in frontend, use the following shortcode:

+**Basic Usage of Shortcode**:

+In your template file:

+<pre><code>&lt;?php echo do_shortcode('[user_login_history]'); ?&gt;</code></pre>

+In your content:

+<pre><code>[user_login_history]</code></pre>

+**Advanced Usage of Shortcode**:

+In your template file:

+<pre><code>&lt;?php echo do_shortcode("[user_login_history limit='20' reset_link='custom-uri' columns='ip_address,time_login' date_format='Y-m-d' time_format='H:i:s']"); ?&gt;</code></pre>

+In your content:

+<pre><code>[user_login_history limit='20' reset_link='custom-uri' columns='ip_address,time_login' date_format='Y-m-d' time_format='H:i:s']</code></pre>

+= Shortcode Parameters =
+Here is the list of all the parameters that you can use in the shortcode.
+All the parameters are optional.

+1. title - Title of the listing table.
+Default is: empty string

+1. limit - Number of records per page.
+Default is: 20

+1. reset_link - Custom URI of the listing page.
+For the input "my-login-history", it will render a reset link with the following URL: www.example.com/my-login-history
+Default is the full permalink of the current post or page.

+1. date_format - A valid date format.
+Default is:
+<pre><code>Y-m-d</code></pre>

+1. time_format - A valid time format.
+Default is:
+<pre><code>H:i:s</code></pre>

+1. show_timezone_selector - Whether you want to show timezone selector or not.
+Any value other than "true" will be treated as "false".
+Default is: true

+1. columns - List of column keys used to render columns on the listing table.
+Default keys are:
+<pre><code>operating_system,browser,time_login,time_logout</code></pre>

+1. Available Column Keys:
+<pre><code>user_id,username,role,old_role,ip_address,country_name,browser,operating_system,timezone,user_agent,duration,time_last_seen,time_login,time_logout,login_status</code></pre>

+= Deprecated Shortcode (Since 1.7.0) =
+<pre><code>[user-login-history]</code></pre>

+= Geo Tracking =

+The plugin uses [a free third party service](https://tools.keycdn.com/geo) to detect country and timezone based on IP address.
+Many projects are using this free service due to which sometimes the server of the service provider becomes slow.
+This may affect the login functionality of your website.
+Hence it is recommended that you do not enable this functionallity unless you have paid service or reliable service.
+If you have a paid service, you can contact us to integrate it.

+= Login Statuses =

+1. Logged in - If user gets logged in successfully.

+1. Logged out - If user clicks on logout button and gets logged out successfully.

+1. Failed - If user enters invalid credentials.

+1. Blocked - This is used for multisite network.
+By default, a user can login to any blog and then wordpress redirects to the blog on which the user is associated.
+The plugin saves login info at the blog on which the user logged in but cannot not save the information of the blog on which wordpress redirects the user.
+You can prevent this behavior by using the plugin setting.

+1. Unknown - Since we have added a new column "Login Status" in the version 1.7.0, its value will be empty in the database table after upgrading to 1.7.0.
+To filter such records, you can use this status.

+**Note** - In case, a user logs in with "Remember Me" and then closes his browser without doing logout, it will show the login status as "Logged in".

 = Bug Fixes =

 If you find any bug, please create a topic with a step by step description to reproduce the bug.